Germany's Last Attempt at a Strategic Bomber

 |Mistel combination with Me Bf 109 parent aircraft and explosives-laden Ju-88 conversion.
 Note the proboscis to trigger the explosives in the nose.|

 The fighter-bomber conversion combo was first test-flown in July 1943.
 Flight testing was finished by October 1943, at which point the warhead was finalized.
 After further testing and crew training, in early 1944 a bomber unit was tasked with using this deadly combination - II/KG201.

 |A member of the 439th Troop Carrier looks over a captured German Junkers Piggy Back Plane [Junkers Ju 88 And Focke-Wulf Fw 190] at an air base somewhere in France.
 4 May 1945.|

 |A Do-217E with a Me-328 mounted on it.|

-Various plans were made to use jet bombers as the upper control craft as well, such as the Ar-234, He-162, Me-262, Ju-287 and other project jet fighter and bombers carrying a special flying bomb, but these were never realized.
-A Focke Wulf Ta 154 (the Focke-Wulf Ta 154 Moskito was a fast twin-engined German night fighter) paired with a Fw 190 was also used.
-A television guidance system was in the works when the war ended.
+Various plans were made to use jet bombers as the upper control craft as well, such as the Ar-234, He-162, Me-262, Ju-287, and other project jet fighter and bombers carrying a special flying bomb, but these were never realized.
+A Focke Wulf Ta 154 (the Focke-Wulf Ta 154 Moskito was a fast twin-engined German night fighter) paired with an Fw-190 was also used.
+A television guidance system was being developed when the war ended.